rasmushr97/ProGAN-Art/README.md

 # ProGAN-Art
-An implementation of ProGAN used to generate paintings
+An implementation of ProGAN used to generate paintings.
+The project uses images from the WikiArt dataset .